March 7, 2023

 Liquid albuterol is used in nebulizers to treat asthma.
 The nebulizer converts the liquid into a fine mist that is then inhaled.
 Many people with asthma and hospitals rely on liquid albuterol for quick-relief breathing treatments.

-The shortage does not appear to be impacting bronchodilator inhalers – at least not yet.
-Health officials warn that If there is a rush to hoard albuterol inhalers, or if more hospitals opt to use inhalers instead of nebulizers, this could cause an inhaler shortage.
+The shortage is NOT impacting the availability of bronchodilator albuterol inhalers.
+These asthma medications remain widely available.
+Many patients, including children ages 4 and older, use inhalers instead of nebulizers.
+Health officials warn that If there is a rush to hoard albuterol inhalers, this could lead to an inhaler shortage.
 Bronchodilator inhalers contain aerosol and powder forms of albuterol to treat asthma attacks.

-Albuterol relaxes and opens the airways to treat asthma symptoms, such as coughing, wheezing, chest tightness and shortness of breath.
+Albuterol is a common asthma medication.
+It relaxes and opens the airways to treat asthma symptoms, such as coughing, wheezing, chest tightness and shortness of breath.

 In 2020, certain areas of the United States experienced a shortage of albuterol quick-relief inhalers.
 The shortage occurred due to supply chain issues and increased use of albuterol inhalers in hospitals to treat COVID-19 patients in respiratory distress.
 Since then, drug manufacturers have resupplied pharmacies with albuterol inhalers.